PaddlePaddle/GraphNet/CONTRIBUTE_TUTORIAL.md

 b.
 Clears the workspace if `--clear-after-pack` is `True`

-Note: If third-party ops are used, contributors must include them manually in the graph directory.
+Note: If third-party ops are used, contributors must include them manually in the package.
 As long as `validate` passes, no specific folder structure is required.

 3. **Commit the changes**

+Commit the packaged computation graph in the previous step.
 ```bash
 git add <new files>
 git commit -m "Description"